 The Company's mining operations require licenses, permits and approvals from various governmental authorities.
-As noted above, the Company has a mining license for the Karowe Mine which is valid for both open pit and underground mining through January 2046 (the current life of the proposed underground mine extends to 2040).
+As noted above, the Company has a mining license for the Karowe Mine which is valid for both open pit and underground mining through January 2046 (the underground extension currently under construction is expected to extend the mine life to 2040).
 The Company believes that it currently holds and is presently complying in all material respects with all licenses and permits that are required under applicable laws and regulations to conduct its current operations including compliance with the terms of its key mining license.
 However, such licenses and permits are subject to change in various circumstances and certain permits and approvals are required to be renewed from time to time.
 The renewal and continued effectiveness of these licenses and permits and approvals are, in most cases, subject to some level of discretion by the applicable regulatory authority.
 Certain governmental approval and permitting or licensing processes are subject to public comment and can be appealed by project opponents, which may result in significant delays or in approvals being withheld or withdrawn.